--Find the appropriate form (drop or withdrawal) online at my.pfeiffer.edu or go to the Registrar's Office (Charlotte or Misenheimer).
+-Find the appropriate form (drop or withdrawal) online at my.pfeiffer.edu or from the

+Registrar's Office: registrar@pfeiffer.edu.
 Students may only use the 'Add/Drop' form during the first 6 days of the semester.
-From the 7th day of the semester up to the deadline published in the University Calendar, students must use the 'Withdrawal from Courses' form.
+From the 7th day of the semester up to the deadline published in the Graduate Calendar, students must use the 'Withdrawal from Courses' form.

 -Students must submit the 'Withdrawal from Courses' form to the Registrar's Office via fax to: (704) 463-0308; by email to: registrar@pfeiffer.edu or in person.
-Students leaving a course without requesting an official withdrawal from the Registrar's Office, will receive failing grades ('WF', 'AW' or 'F') in the course.
+Students leaving a course without requesting an official withdrawal from the Registrar's Office, will receive failing grades ('AW' or 'F') in the course.
 No longer is a faculty signature necessary to withdraw from a course.